isb-cgc/examples-R/README.md

   help(package="ISBCGCExamples")
 ```

-There are three main vignettes using TCGA data, with more in the works.
+There are four main vignettes using TCGA data, with more in the works.
 They involve analyzing genomic data, correlating gene expression and methylation,
 and correlating protein and mRNA levels.